eshengsky/node-api/fs.markdown

     Stability: 0 - Deprecated: Use [`fs.stat()`][] or [`fs.access()`][] instead.

 Test whether or not the given path exists by checking with the file system.
-Then call the `callback` argument with either true or false.
-Example:
+Then call the `callback` argument with either true or false.  示例：

 ```js
 fs.exists('/etc/passwd', (exists) => {